 HOST to WF200

 A message sent by the host is a request and is always answered back with a confirmation.
-This confirmation systematically informs the host of the status of the request.
+The confirmation systematically informs the host of the status of the request.

 WF200 to HOST

-On top of sending back confirmations, the WF200 is sending indication messages (e.g. packet received, connection established...).
+In addition to sending back confirmations, the WF200 is sending indication messages (e.g., packet received, connection established, and so on).
 The host is notified through an interrupt that information is available.
-Depending on the configuration register setting, the interrupt is issued on the standard GPIO (GPIO 29 WF200 hardware overview) or on the alternative interrupt WIRQ pin (pin 24).
+Depending on the configuration register setting, the interrupt is issued on the standard GPIO (GPIO 29 WF200 Hardware Overview) or on the alternative interrupt WIRQ pin (pin 24).

 The message header is a 32-bit word starting every message sent or received by the WF200 using the API (not including register access).
 Below is a diagram to present the header content.